ThatXliner/slashtilities/README.md

 #### `/poll question, choice1, choice2, ...`

-> Ask a multi-choice poll (not mutually exclusive)
+> Send a multi-choice poll (not mutually exclusive)

 This is useful if you want a group vote.
 This command will also add the nessecary reactions.